ntrphanikumar/schoolregisration/README.md

   * client_secret: apiclient
 * A default student and a course are seeded as seeddata.
 * Admin users cannot be created on fly.
 Currently an admin user credentails are hardcoded in application.properties
+* Max students per course and Max courses per student are now configured in application.properties
+  * We can move them to course and student entities respectively and we will be able to support different configuration for each course and student.